gocardless/anony/README.md

  => #<Manager id=123>
 ```

-You can also use a block.
-Blocks are executed in the context of the model so they can
+You can also use a block, which is executed in the context of the model so it can
-access local properties & methods, and they take the existing value of the column as the
+access local properties & methods.
+Blocks take the existing value of the column as the
 only argument:

 ```ruby